nsmfoo/dicompot/README.md

 Both commands are part of the DICOM Toolkit - DCMTK

-- Also tested with Hooros (https://horosproject.org/)
+- Also tested with Horos (https://horosproject.org/)

 # Docker
 ## Build a Dicompot Docker Image from this repository